Meaning Of Transaction Exposure

 - Meaning Of Transaction Exposure

 For the buyer, the value at the time of buying was Rs.
 600000, and at the time, payment became Rs.
 650000.
 It became costly by Rs.
 50000.
 For the seller, there is no impact because he dealt and USD and the home currency is also USD.

 The buyer’s risk of losing additional Rs.
 50000 can be termed as Transaction Exposure.

-After understanding the meaning of transaction exposure, let us look at the techniques for managing transaction exposure:
+After understanding the meaning, let us look at the techniques for managing it:

 Financial Techniques for Managing Transaction Exposure

 The following are the financial techniques for hedging transaction exposure:

 If a firm is required to pay a specific amount of foreign currency in the future, it can enter into a contract that fixes the price for the foreign currency for a future date.
 This eliminates the chances of suffering due to currency fluctuations.

 Futures contracts are similar to ‘forward contracts.’
 However, futures contracts have standardized and limited maturity dates, initial collateral, and contract sizes.